About the Festival

 Mikhail Litvyakov

-Honorary President, founder of the Festival, director-documentary
+Honorary President, founder of the Festival, documentary film director